 As of December 31, 2009, our properties that were occupied primarily by tenants in the United States Government, defense information technology and data sectors accounted for 54.9% of the total annualized rental revenue of our wholly owned properties.
 We expect to increase our reliance on these sectors for revenue.
 A reduction in government spending targeting these sectors could affect the ability of these tenants to fulfill lease obligations or decrease the likelihood that these tenants will renew their leases.
 Such occurrences could have an adverse effect on our results of operations, financial condition, cash flows and ability to make distributions to our shareholders.
-We classified the revenue from our leases into this sector grouping based solely on management's knowledge of the tenants' operations in leased space.
+We classified the revenue from our leased space.
 Occasionally, classifications require subjective and complex judgments.
 We do not use independent sources such as Standard Industrial Classification codes for classifying our revenue into sector groupings and if we did, the resulting groupings would be materially different.

 Most of our properties are geographically concentrated in the Mid-Atlantic region, particularly in the Greater Washington, D.C. region and neighboring Greater Baltimore, or in particular office parks.
 We may suffer economic harm in the event of a decline in the real estate market or general economic conditions in those regions or parks.
 Most of our properties are located in the Mid-Atlantic region of the United States and, as of December 31, 2009, our properties located in the Greater Washington, D.C. region and neighboring Greater Baltimore accounted for a combined 86.2% of our total annualized rental revenue from wholly owned properties.
 Our properties are also typically concentrated in office parks in which we own most of the properties.
-Consequently, we do not have a broad geographic distribution of our properties are located could have an adverse effect on our financial position, results of operations, cash flows and ability to make expected distributions to our shareholders.
+Consequently, we do not have a broad geographic distribution of our properties.
+As a result, a decline in the real estate market or general economic conditions in the Mid-Atlantic region, the Greater Washington, D.C. region or the office parks in which our properties are located could have an adverse effect on our financial position, results of operations, cash flows and ability to make expected distributions to our shareholders.
 We would suffer economic harm if we were unable to renew our leases on favorable terms.
 When leases expire, our tenants may not renew or may renew on terms less favorable to us than the terms of their original leases.
 If a tenant vacates a property, we can expect to experience a vacancy for some period of time, as well as incur higher leasing costs than we would likely incur if a tenant renews.
 As a result, our financial performance and ability to make expected distributions to our shareholders could be adversely affected if we experience a high volume of tenant departures at the end of their lease terms.
 We expect that the effects of the global downturn on our real estate operations will make our leasing activities increasingly challenging throughout most of 2010 and perhaps beyond and, as a result, there could be an increasing likelihood of our being unsuccessful in renewing tenants or renewing on terms less favorable to us than the terms of the original leases.
 Set forth below are the percentages of total annualized rental revenue from wholly owned properties as of December 31, 2009 that are subject to scheduled lease expirations in each of the next five years: